-For over two decades studies have shown that the change failure rate for organizations continues to hover near 70%.
+For over two decades studies have shown that organizational change can be challenging.
 Why? . . .
 Though there are several contributing factors, the most problematic one is people's innate resistance to change . . .

 Resisting change is not a behavioral problem...